russelljjarvis/ScienceAccessibility/README.md

-* What about Code Cognitive Complexity?
+### What about Code Cognitive Complexity?
 That is an issue too.
-Many modern text editors feature cyclomatic complexity plugins The project takes measures to minimize that also.
-See the code-complexity directory.
+The project takes measures to minimize that also.
+Many modern text editors feature cyclomatic complexity plugins.